Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 Back to the top

-How you share the amendment depends on where the participating organisations are in the UK.
+How you share the modification depends on where the participating organisations are in the UK.

 The guidance below is in three sections:

-a) informing participating organisations in England and/or Wales
+a) informing participating organisations in England, Wales or Northern Ireland

 c) category A and B amendments: 35 day implementation date

-Participating organisations need full, clear, quantified details of all changes in local activity which are needed to implement the amendment.
-This includes any new or amended agreements and/or budgets.
-Providing this information early helps to fix issues sooner so you can implement the amendment without delay.
+Participating organisations need full, clear, quantified details of all changes in local activity which are needed to implement the modification.
+This includes any new or modified agreements and/or budgets.
+Providing this information early helps to fix issues sooner so you can implement the modification without delay.

-a) Informing participating organisations in England and/or Wales
+a) Informing participating organisations in England, Wales and/or Northern Ireland

-After you submit your amendment, share it with relevant participating organisations in England and Wales.
+After you submit your modification, share it with relevant participating organisations in England, Wales and/or Northern Ireland.
 Use the relevant email template below.
-The template email helps you to clearly tell participating NHS organisations about the impact of the amendment on them, supporting their review and local processes.
+The template email helps you to clearly tell participating NHS/HSC organisations about the impact of the modification on them, supporting their review and local processes.

-Make sure you send this email to the NHS R&D Office and local research team, and where applicable the LCRN.
-Attach the completed and locked Amendment Tool and any amended documents.
+Make sure you send this email to the R&D Office and local research team, and where applicable the Regional Research Delivery Network (RRDN).
+Attach the completed and locked Modification Tool and any amended documents.
 There are template emails for sharing:

-For multicentre studies, email the amendment to the local research teams at relevant participating organisations.
+For multicentre studies, email the modifications to the local research teams at relevant participating organisations.
 You can use the relevant email template as per 3a above.
 If you don’t use the template, ensure that you provide the same information in your email.
-You do not need to send the amendment to R&D offices of participating organisations.
-The national coordinating function (NHS Research Scotland Permissions Coordinating Centre in Scotland and the Research Gateway in Northern Ireland) will confirm the 35-day implementation date to R&D offices.
+You do not need to send the modification to R&D offices of participating organisations.
+The national coordinating function (NHS Research Scotland Permissions Coordinating Centre in Scotland) will confirm the 35-day implementation date to R&D offices.
 They will also share the amendment and documents with the R&D offices of the participating organisations on your behalf.

 c) Category A and B amendments: 35-day implementation date